Gomurmamma/PythonEvents/README.md

    - [Authors](#authors)

 ## Overview
 Oregon State University(OSU) Hackathon club put togeather "Beaver Hacks Fall 2022."
-The goal of the event was to learn new skills, build cool stuff, and compete for prizes
+The event was set up to help students learn new skills, build cool stuff, and compete for prizes.
+Our team concisted of two new students to the OSU Computer Science post bacc program and competed in the new student catagory.
+The prompt of the Hackathon was "Life Hacks" and the goal was to build a program that fits this prompt in three days.

-## The Prompt

 ## Screenshots
 ![Script Execution Preview](Images/gif_of_execution.gif)